dhanasreepunna/PowerBI-Portfolio/README.md

 This means most work packages are not completed within the acceptable time window.

 🔴 Outside Range

 For exmple- ~6,646 indicates these work packages were completed either below Min or above Max, both treated as issues.

 ✅ Within Range

 For exmple- ~724 Only a small portion of work packages were completed correctly within Min–Max limits.

-🔹 Daily Logs: Day-wise count of daily logs for the selected Project , Year , Month.
+🔹 _DAILYLOGS_: Day-wise count of daily logs for the selected Project , Year , Month.

-🔹 Actual Duration vs Min–Max Time: Each bar represents a work package’s actual completion duration.
+🔹 _ACTUAL DURATION VS MIN & MAX TIME_: Each bar represents a work package’s actual completion duration.

 Compared against defined Min and Max thresholds.